When an IPv4/IPv6 host wants to send a packet to another host, it has to answer the following simple questions:

 - Source IPv6 address of an RA message is assumed to be a router.
 If the lifetime advertised in the RA message is not zero, that router can be used as the first-hop router, and the IPv6 host installs a default route to that IPv6 address.

-- Subnet mask (more precisely, the prefix length) of IPv6 prefixes is advertised by the routers in prefix information option of RA messages.
+- The prefix length of IPv6 prefixes is advertised by the routers in prefix information option of RA messages.

-Every router might advertise numerous prefixes in RA messages (IPv6 works perfectly well with numerous IPv6 prefixes on the same LAN/L2 subnet), but only those that have the L bit set can be used to figure out the prefix length.
+Every router might advertise numerous prefixes in RA messages (IPv6 works perfectly well with numerous IPv6 prefixes on the same LAN/L2 subnet), but only those that have the L bit set can be used for on-link determination.

 In the end, an IPv6 host could have information about numerous on-link IPv6 prefixes (prefixes that are present on the same LAN/link as the IPv6 host).
 When a host wants to figure out whether it can send an IPv6 packet directly to the destination address, it has to go through the list of all IPv6 prefixes known to be on the outgoing interface and check whether the destination IPv6 address belongs to one of them.
 If it does, the packet can be sent directly, otherwise the packet is sent toward the link-local address of one of the routers.

 If you want to know more, you MUST read RFC 5942 (IPv6 Subnet Model: The Relationship between Links and Subnet Prefixes) and you SHOULD read RFC 4943.
-You might also be interested in how things work in mobile world, in which case read RFC 6459 (IPv6 in 3GPP EPS) and the RFC 3316bis draft (IPv6 for 3GPP Cellular Hosts).
+You might also be interested in how things work in mobile world, in which case read RFC 6459 (IPv6 in 3GPP EPS) and RFC 7066 (IPv6 for 3GPP Cellular Hosts).